BinhQuocLy/aws-terraform-three-tier/README.md

-# AWS-Terraform Use Case 2
+# AWS-Terraform Three Tier with High Availability

 A highly available three-tier architecture with AWS.